Friday, April 30, 2021

 • In a laboratory experiment, some participants were told a sign at the entrance to a park read, “Welcome to YOUR park,” while the rest of the participants were told the sign read, “Welcome to the park.”
 The first group subsequently expressed greater willingness to consider picking up trash at the park, volunteering, repairing storm damage, and donating money.

 Because the researchers’ explanation for this effect was that a feeling of ownership added a sense of responsibility, they tested whether diffusing responsibility decreased the effect.
 It did.
-Asking study participants to look at a sign saying a large number of people had visited the park previously that week lessened the willingness to volunteer or donate money.
+In the laboratory experiment, asking study participants to look at a sign saying a large number of people had visited the park previously that week lessened the willingness to volunteer or donate money.

 Paired with responsibility is a desire to make a difference.
 That’s true with grouped donations as well.
-Researchers at University of Miami explored the effects of varying the amount people were told would be donated by a marketer to a cause based on sales.
+Researchers at University of Miami explored the effects of varying the amount people were told a marketer would donate to a cause based on the marketer’s sales.
 In some cases, the minimum was said to be $100,000, while in others, it was $10 million.
-Consumers responded more favorably to the smaller minimum, since this made them feel the contribution attributable to their purchase would play a larger role.
+Consumers responded more favorably to the smaller minimum, since this made them feel the contribution attributable to their individual purchase would play a larger role.

 Successfully influence the most prosperous & most loyal consumer age group.
 For the specific strategies & tactics you need, click here.